 Add a drop to this balsamic vinaigrette and you have the perfect dressing for a refreshing vegan grilled peach caprese.

-Now you’ve assembled a gorgeous layered vegan caprese with grilled peaches, and drizzled the platter with your homemade balsamic vinaigrette.
-The final step is a sprinkle of crunchy flaky salt and a handful of fresh basil leaves for garnish!
+Now you've assembled a gorgeous layered vegan caprese with grilled peaches, and drizzled the platter with your homemade balsamic vinaigrette.
+The final step is a sprinkle of flaky salt, freshly cracked black pepper and a handful of fresh basil leaves for garnish!

 We took classic flavors up a notch for this vegan caprese by adding sweet grilled peaches and a flavorful balsamic vinaigrette drizzle to fresh tomato and dairy-free mozzarella.